Cardinals vs. Athletics Player Props Betting Odds

 Arenado Stats

-- Arenado has put up 125 hits with 22 doubles, two triples, 24 home runs and 32 walks.
+- Arenado has recorded 125 hits with 22 doubles, two triples, 24 home runs and 32 walks.
 He has driven in 82 runs with two stolen bases.

 Arenado Recent Games